Org Export Reference Documentation

 Transcode a given element, object, secondary string or string using current back-end.

-It is used primarily to transcode secondary strings, like :title.
+It is used primarily to transcode secondary strings, like :title

-For example beamer back-end uses the following:
+back-end uses the following:

 (defun org-beamer-template (contents info) (let ((title (org-export-data (plist-get info :title) info))) ...))